 He was also experimenting at this time last year, but he showed confidence, saying, "Compared to last year's exhibition games, I have a better idea of what I want to do and my own style, so although I'm still thinking about a lot of things and working towards that goal, I feel like I'm doing well."

-He started the season with the first team, but said, "I don't think I've been able to fully demonstrate my play and what is expected of me in both defense and batting, so I think there are areas where I can contribute more to the team by paying attention to the small details.
-I want to keep that in mind and work even harder."
-His batting average was a low .154 as of the end of April.
+He started the season with the first team, but said, "I still feel that I haven't been able to fully demonstrate my abilities and what's expected of me, both defense and offensively.
+I think there are still areas where I can contribute more to the team by paying attention to the details.
+I want to be more conscious of that and work even harder," as his batting average was a low .154 at the end of April.

 In the game Softbank on May 2nd, in his second at-bat with no outs and no runner on base in the fifth inning with the score at 3-0, against Kohei Arihara, he was down to two pitches before fouling off the 11th strike, a low cutter on the inside, and drew Walk, showing his typical batting style.
 However, he reflected, "I think I was able to hang in there to a certain extent in that at-bat, and do what I've always done up until now, but that was the only at-bat where I was able to hang in there and have a typical at-bat, so it was different from what I imagined, or I don't think I was able to create the at-bat the way I imagined it would be, or the content of my batting."